zzhalex/weathermap/README.md

 - Express - fast node.js framework for building REST API
 - nodemon - restart server if there is any change in the code base
-- Vue.js - front end framework
+- React.js - front end library
 - axios - Promise based HTTP client for node.js
-  Continued...
+- Continued...

 ### To Do